hbbtekademy/tbotworkflow/README.md

-# tbotworkflow - Telegram Bot Workflows
+# tbotworkflows - Telegram Bot Workflows
 Use **tbotworkflows** to build interactive sequential and conditional workflows for your Telegram Bot to gather user input.

 ## Features